wi2trier/cbrkit/README.md

 retriever.put_index(frozendict(casebase))
 ```

-The storage-backed `lancedb`, `chromadb`, `zvec`, and `pgvector` retrievers are pure query paths over a separate `cbrkit.indexable` storage that owns the index, so you index on the storage and wrap it for querying:
+The storage-backed `lancedb`, `chromadb`, `zvec`, `pgvector`, and `sqlite_vec` retrievers are pure query paths over a separate `cbrkit.indexable` storage that owns the index, so you index on the storage and wrap it for querying:

 ```python
 storage = cbrkit.indexable.lancedb(uri="./cases", table_name="cases")